exercism/v3/languages/elixir/exercises/concept/conditionals/.docs/after.md

 # => :error
 ```

-When we want to have branching code, we can the use of the `cond/1` function:
+When we want to have branching code, we can use the `cond/1` function:

 ```elixir
 cond do